 If you have made additional voluntary contributions (AVCs) to Prudential, received an augmentation payment from your Employer or transferred-in a pension from another pension arrangement to your Hybrid Pension, this money has been added to a separate AVC Account.

-In addition you may have saved AVCs with Legal & General, Equitable Life or Clerical Medical.
+In addition you may have saved AVCs with Legal & General, Utmost Life (formerly Equitable Life) or Clerical Medical.

 You can take all the money in this account and any other AVC account as part of your Hybrid Pension, either to increase your income or as part of your pension commencement lump sum.